Central Tarpon Springs Community Redevelopment Area (CTS CRA)

-The City is pursuing the establishment of a new Community Redevelopment Area (CRA) in Central Tarpon Springs!
-Tarpon Springs currently has a CRA in Downtown, which was originally established in 2001.
-The potential new Central Tarpon Springs CRA will be adjacent to the existing CRA boundary.
+The City is seeking the establishment of a new Community Redevelopment Area (CRA) in Central Tarpon Springs!
+The existing Downtown CRA was established in 2001.
+The new Central Tarpon Springs (CTS) CRA will be adjacent to the existing CRA.

-CRAs are a commonly used economic development tool used to breathe new life in established communities and neighborhoods.
-By establishing a CRA, local governments receive planning and financial mechanisms to help redevelop areas where private market forces are not working.
+CRAs are a commonly used economic development tool used to breathe new life in established communities.
+By establishing a CRA, local governments receive planning and financial mechanisms to help redevelop areas where private market forces are not producing optimal results.
 There are currently over 220 CRAs in the State of Florida.

 CRA PROCESS